Charter and Bylaws

 Associate members and Undergraduate student members may participate in the business and scientific sessions of the APSR.
 However, they may not become an FAPSR, may not become a member of a permanent committee (see Article 5.1), and may not vote.

-4.11 Cessation of Membership: Membership shall cease upon:
+4.11 Cessation of Membership: Membership ceases upon:

 or